-Marking tool continued. . .
+Marking tool continued...

-"Marking Tool" found in the toolbox we can measure and mark around the border edges.
+Using your "Ruler" and "Marking Tool" found in the toolbox we can measure and mark around the border edges.
 Using the "Ruler" and "Marking Tool" will help us place our design to sew correctly within the border parameters.